 What is it like to live in Hawaii?
-Unicorns do not prance on beaches and rainbows do not flow out of the sky every fifteen minutes, but whales DO breach on the horizon of the ocean and you DO get this crazy grin when you watch a sunset and taste a lime squeezed on a fresh papaya.
+Unicorns do not prance on beaches and rainbows do not flow out of the sky every fifteen minutes, (well, every other day) but whales DO breach on the horizon of the ocean and you DO get this crazy grin when you watch a sunset and taste a lime squeezed on a fresh papaya.

-If you follow me on Facebook or Instagram, I have a food fetish for papayas lately, as I was unable to obtain one for a year while I lived off the island in Lake Tahoe last year and when I DID come back to visit, I realized how much of the happiness of Hawaii is wrapped in the yellow flesh of local goodness.
-During that time away, and sitting in a snow pack, I realize why many people start to salivate when thinking how life must be amazing if you live here.
+If you follow me on Facebook or Instagram, I have a food fetish for papayas.
+It is a carry over when I was unable to obtain one for a year while I lived off the island in Lake Tahoe in 2016.
+When I DID come back to visit, I realized how much of the happiness of Hawaii is wrapped in the yellow flesh of local goodness.
+During that time away, and sitting in a snow pack, I realized why many people start to salivate when thinking how life must be amazing if you live here.
 Well, let’s start with some of the great aspects if you live in the state of Hawaii, but Hawai’i Island in particular and West Hawaii, specifically.

 5 Things You Will Love About Living on Hawai’i Island